hero827/Test/readme.md

 ## Background

-### central-sql-db Database
+### central-sql-db.fl-central Database

-This database is intended to simulate a typical production OLTP database.
+The database `fl-central` is intended to simulate a typical production OLTP database.
 It is running inside a MSSQL docker container `central-sql-db`

 * rows can be inserted and modified, including the aggregate key columns